byronbyron/A-Colour-Slider---Using-HTML5/README.markdown

 #A Colour Slider - Using HTML5#

+A simple app to help you find the color value you want.

 Simply use the sliders to adjust the colour of the heading to your liking.
-Then, just like magic, the CSS code is updated to reflect the color you have chosen.
+Then, just like magic, the CSS code is updated to reflect the color value.

 It should work in all the modern browsers.